'A good nation is good because of how education has shaped the perspective and understanding of the populace.'

 Standards measured through National Tests are achieved within a broad, balanced and rich curriculum where children are encouraged to take on opportunities from a wide range of subjects and develop their interests, gifts and talents.
 Children are also supported in developing healthy lifestyles through Physical Education.
 PHSE helps pupils to learn and understand that they have both rights and responsibilities: respect for and valuing difference, upholding the rule of law, democracy and and how to stay safe and behave kindly to others.

 By working together, teaching staff, parents, carers and children too, every child can work hard, enjoy their learning, achieve well and enjoy their success.
 English, Mathematics and Science are core subjects and, as such, more time is spent on their study.
 High standards in English and Mathematics are essential for children to participate fully in school and set them up for wider choices in life.
 We teach the core subjects both through thematic topics and discretely as outlined in the documents on this page.

 The real voyage of discovery lies not in seeing new landscapes but in having new eyes.

 Where My Wellies Take MeChildren in years 1 and 2 learn to mix colours, apply paint and work collaboratively, making work to celebrate the environment beneath our feet.

-A Garden for the Greeks at RHS Tatton.
-Over 90 children worked on the garden from designing the planting scheme and growing the willow in Gardening Club to making the Gods and Monsters in Art Club.
+A Garden for the GreeksOver 90 children worked on the garden at RHS Tatton from designing the planting scheme and growing the willow in optional learning provided through Gardening Club and Art Club who made the Gods and Monsters.